ms-iot/content/en-US/Samples/PinMappingsRPi2.md

 }
 {% endhighlight %}

-When you open a pin, it will be in its power-on state.
+When you open a pin, it will be in its power-on state, which may include a pull resistor.
 To disconnect the pull resistors and get a high-impedance input, set the drive mode to GpioPinDriveMode.Input:

     pin.SetDriveMode(GpioDriveMode.Input);